qgis/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

 If you want to preserve those renderers, you have to use the QML format.
 On the other hand, it can be very handy sometimes to have this easy way of converting styles to rule-based.
-Previously, only Symbology, Rendering, and Custom Properties could be stored and loaded with QML/SLD files by selecting the Symbology category.
-Now, additional categories such as Layer Configuration, Temporal, and Elevation can also be saved and loaded.

 Save in database
 .................